Waziristan 1936-1937: The Problems of the North-West Frontiers of India and Their Solutions

 The senior Bruce appears to have defined the major problem facing American and Coalition forced now caught up in the heavy labor involved in trying to stabilize Afghanistan.
 Like Richard Bruce, the newly involved are discovering that the tribes, once again, have not been carried along with their efforts.

-Bruce’s son had the benefit of his father’s great amount of experience along the Afghan border and built on this with 35 years of his own among the tribes.
-His book on Waziristan provides excellent insights into the difficulties involved in dealing with the unruly Pashtun tribes that were arguably far more difficult to manage than were the Baluch tribes in his father’s experience.
-The younger Bruce realized that there were major differences between the two large tribally-based ethnic groups.
 First, the Baluch and Pashtuns accepted governance differently.
-In the case of the Baluch, the elder Bruce could always find someone who was a natural leader within each tribe or subtribe with whom he could approach and negotiate – or threaten with military reprisals for misbehavior.
+In the case of the Baluch, the elder Bruce could always find someone who was a natural leader within each tribe or subtribe with whom he could approach and negotiate—or threaten with military reprisals for misbehavior.
 His opposite number in often tense negotiations was frequently a natural leader with the authority to speak for, if not actually command obedience, the entire tribe.
-In the case of the Baluch tribes, the people accept rule from a single ruler in a “top-down” form of rule that is not encountered within the more egalitarian Pashtun tribes.
+In the case of the Baluch tribes, the people accept rule from a single ruler in a "top-down" form of rule that is not encountered within the more egalitarian Pashtun tribes.

-1. Bruce, Richard I., The Forward Policy and Its Results, London: Longman, Green, and Company, 1900, pg.
+Bruce, Richard I. The Forward Policy and Its Results.
+London: Longman, Green, and Company, 1900, p.
 5.